dave-kennedy/my-theme/README.md

         - Bar
     ---

-Blog posts can have one or more tags via the tags meta attribute, the value of which should be a list of strings.
+Finally, make sure the following values in `pico-theme.yml` are correct:

+    blog_index_id: blog/index
+    blog_posts_dir: blog/posts

 ## Navigation

 To display a navigation menu beneath the header, create a file named `_navigation.md` in your content folder.
-This file should contain a single meta attribute named links, the value of which should be a mapping of page titles to IDs, e.g.:
+This file should contain a `Links` meta attribute, the value of which should be a mapping of page titles to IDs, e.g.:

     ---
     Links: